 Instances of prisoners mimicking for good purposes should be introduced, to show that mimickry is accepted as educational.

 Then, mimickry for bad purposes should become the subject.
-A prisoner ineligible for parole and convicted of multiple assaults in prison should testify as to his use of violence in each event in which the bar to double jeopardy, the expiration of the statute of limitations, or other law protects the prisoner from further charges.
+A prisoner ineligible for parole and convicted of multiple assaults in prison should testify as to his use of violence in each event in which the bar to double jeopardy, the expiration of the statute of limitations, or other law protects the prisoner from further charges on point (and he should agree on his legal protection so he can feel freer to testify on point).
 He should be neutrally asked to justify, insofar as he remembers, using violence per se.
 The questions should be neutral in order to avoid explicitly approving what the prisoner did but to let the jury consider the answers not as invalid excuses but as justifications, as intended by the witness.

 In one maximum-security prison, new prisoners were admitted on Thursdays and had to walk past other prisoners in an area without guards.
 They were beaten.
 There may have been no stated reason.
 However, it likely was meant as a general softening of new prisoners’ resistance; and it likely worked most of the time.
 In other highly secure prisons, prisoners with more years of incarceration in the same prison may have established or continued practices with similar effects.
 These should be testified to, preferably by prisoners who so practiced, one prisoner-witness per prison.
 This should be followed by an academic expert, perhaps in psychiatry, on the effect, especially if the expert has interviewed prisoners on the receiving end of the practice but even if not.